bhk/rio/concepts.md

 assumptions are valid.
 Alternatively, we might generate multiple specialized forms of a function (as directed by programmer [hints](#hints) or [profiling](#profiling)) and select the appropriate one at run-time.

-Finally, specialization could be performed at run-time, like a JIT compiler, triggered by, perhaps, a previously unseen type for a paramter.
+Specialization could be performed at run-time, like a JIT compiler, triggered by, perhaps, a previously unseen type for a parameter.
+This approach makes for an interesting comparison with trace-based JIT compilation.
+In tracing, the VM normally tracks control flow while executing instructions by keeps a log (trace) of instructions.
+After a certain amount of looping (usually triggered by a counter of backwards branches), the trace is then compiled to native code, optimizing out the control flow instructions.
+Instead, we plan to symbolically execute all code the first time through the loop, constructing a structure more general than a trace.
+One bane of trace-based JIT is dealing with subsequent passes through the compiled loop when a deviation from the trace is detected (when a "guard" fails).
+With symbolic execution, we can generate completely generic code with no such guards, or we can generate more specialized code with appropriate guards.

 ## Partial Eval Algorithm Notes